 “I guess so.”
-She pushed open the office door and led the way inside.
+She pushed open the office door, led the way inside.

-The Office of the Grand Philosopher was cramped and windowless, the air thick with stagnation.
-Nadia muttered, “Ha’iru,” to light the globes at the corners of the room, which revealed a furnished space overflowing with bookshelves and diagrams.
-Jules might have described it as “lived-in,” if it weren’t for the fact that literally everything was covered in a half-inch of dust.
+The Office of the Grand Philosopher was cramped, windowless, the air thick with stagnation.
+Nadia muttered, “Ha’iru,” to light the globes at the corners of the room, revealing a furnished space overflowing with bookshelves, its walls papered with yellowing diagrams.
+Jules might have described the little nook as “lived-in,” if literally all its contents hadn’t been covered in a half-inch of dust.

 “Has nobody been in here since Philosopher Lockwood disappeared?”

 “Nope,” said Nadia.
-“High Councillor ordered it locked up, except when Enforcement needed in to do things related to the missing persons investigation.
-I guess he was really hoping Philosopher Lockwood was gonna come back.”
+“High Councillor ordered it locked up, except when Enforcement needed in to do stuff related to the missing persons investigation.
+I guess he just really kept hoping Philosopher Lockwood would come back.”

-“Must’ve driven Hunter nuts.”
+“Must’ve driven Hunter crazy.”
 Jules took a slow turn around the room.
 Across from the broad mahogany desk, squarely aligned with the chair, loomed a small shrine to the Adam Kadmon—the conceptual Primordial Man; prima materia personified, genderless and limitless.
 Jules admired the bas-relief icon that hung on the wall above the altar, its four limbs spread in a posture of bold surrender.

 “He was a spiritualist, huh,” he said to Nadia.
 “Philosopher Lockwood.”

 “Yeah, he was big on cultivating Secret Fire, in-lab meditation, Eastern alchemy-type stuff.”

 “Eastern alchemy?”
 Jules perked up.
-“My research that led to the development of combat alchemy owes a lot to the Eastern masters and their teachings on physical self-perfection.”
-He surveyed the contents of the shelves and, sure enough, was pleased to find more than a few tomes on alchemy of East Asia.
-“Awesome,” he whispered, fingering the spine of an annotated copy of the Huangdi Yinfujing.
+“My research that led to the development of combat alchemy owes a great deal to the Eastern masters and their teachings on physical self-perfection.”
+He surveyed the contents of the shelves, was pleased to see more than a few tomes on Chinese alchemy.
+“Oh, hell yeah.”
+He fingered the spine of an annotated copy of the Huangdi Yinfujing.
 “Hunter really didn’t take after his dad at all, did he?
 He’s a hardcore materialist.”